Yes, Eraba, back we are on the fastest three hours in media.

 Hillary doesn't.

-Hillary's supporters are there because she's gonna be the one with a D by her name.
+Hillary's supporters are there because she's going to be the one with a D by her name.

 She, believe me, doesn't get anywhere near the connection that Bernie Sanders has with his voters.

-You know, go find Ralph Nader and ask him to run again.
+You know, go find Ralph Nader and ask him to run again or some other silly third party vessel.

-Now there's a story here from uh Daniel Greenfield at Front Page Mag, which actually is just a story about an AP writer in Vermont who covered Bernie Sanders for 28 years.
+Now, there's a story here from Daniel Greenfield at Front Page Mag, which actually is just a story about an AP writer in Vermont who covered Bernie Sanders for 28 years.

 And what is this guy's name?